Parents and Guardians

 Education is consistently among the highest priority issues for adoptive parents, according to Adoption UK in their survey (July 2019) in which 80% of adoptive parents felt that their children needed more support in school than their peers.

-AfC virtual school has a responsibility to promote the educational achievement of previously looked-after pupils across Richmond, Kingston and the Royal Borough of Windsor & Maidenhead.
-We are also a source of advice and information to aid parents of previously looked-after children in navigating the local education offer and offering support and signposting to information about admissions, exclusions, funding, transitions between schools, years groups or classes and any other matters concerning their child’s education.
+AfC Virtual School is engaged in promoting the educational achievement of previously looked-after pupils who attend schools in the boroughs of Richmond, Kingston and the RBWM.
+We are a source of advice and information to aid parents of previously looked-after children in navigating the local education offer and offering support and signposting to information about admissions, exclusions, funding, transitions between schools, years groups or classes and any other matters concerning their child’s education.
 You will find information and resources for all of these subjects at the left hand side of this page.

 We regularly meet with other professionals within the local authority to ensure that the education of previously looked-after children is kept high on the agenda.
-We also provide training for designated teachers, social workers, school governors and independent reviewing officers on a range of educational issues.
-We are currently developing a training offer for adoptive parents.
+We provide training for designated teachers, social workers, school governors and independent reviewing officers on a range of educational issues.

 As a virtual school, we recognise that the majority of children who are adopted have been removed from their birth families because they have experienced trauma and neglect.
 This is a message that we share with schools and other professional agencies across AfC through staff training and resources to ensure that everyone who works with previously looked after children is sensitive to their individual needs.